Spiced Almond Pear Cake (with video!)

 - Combine the softened butter and granulated sugar in a stand mixer fitted with a paddle attachment.
 Beat over medium high speed for 4 minutes, or until light and fluffy.
 Reduce the speed to medium and add the eggs one at a time, beating well after each addition.

 - Add the almond and vanilla extract; beat for an additional 30 seconds.
 Over low speed, add the flour mixture in two additions, alternating with the milk.
 Scrape down the bowl once or twice to ensure the ingredients are being incorporated evenly.
 The batter will be thick.
-Remove the bowl from the stand mixer, add the diced pears, and fold in gently using a spatula.
+Remove the bowl from the stand mixer, add the diced pears, and fold them in gently using a spatula.

 - Bake for 55 to 65 minutes, or until deep golden brown and a toothpick inserted in center comes out clean.
 Allow the cake to cool in the pan on a wire rack for 10 minutes, then carefully invert and remove the cake from the pan.
-Allow the cake to cool completely (it also tastes great slightly warm).
+Allow the cake to cool completely (it tastes great slightly warm).
 Before serving, dust lightly with confectioner’s sugar if desired.

 - Optional Serving Suggestions: Top each serving with a spoonful of lightly sweetened whipped cream and sprinkle lightly with ground cinnamon.